mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

   <li><a href="https://airbnb.io/enzyme/" alt="enzyme">enzyme</a>, Javascript Testing Utilities</li>
 </ul>

 Note, I have been a Java backend developer in the last decade and only reacquaint with Javascript since April 2019.
-I left the javascript behind when JQuery was the trending technology, now heading towards legacy.
+When I stopped using javascript in 2009, JQuery was the trending technology, now heading towards legacy.
 This project is a learning exercise on ReactJS and its technology ecosystem.

 As a software engineer and not a UI designer, I am done with the GUI and its functionalities.
 I am happy enough to share my code as is.
 Building this front end allow me to gather some <b>modern Javascript and React 'Best Practices'</b>, filtering out different opinions and conclude with own intuition how to structure and write testable software that can scale.